philemon760/BusinessPortfolio/README.md

-first install npm i    then npm run dev to run the project bro..
+first install npm i    then npm run dev to run the project ..